 where El is the elevation angle in° (angles of arrival above the horizontal plane);

-7 that for the purpose of protecting the Earth Exploration Satellite passive services the EIRP per HAPS ground stations, in the band 23.6-24 GHz, shall not exceed -36 dBW/200 MHz,
+8 that for the purpose of protecting the Earth Exploration Satellite passive services the EIRP in the band 23.6-24 GHz per HAPS ground station operating in the band 24.25-24.75 GHz shall not exceed -36 dBW/200 MHz;

-8 that in order to ensure the protection of fixed satellite services from the HAPS ground station, [TBD];

-9 that with respect to HAPS, the provisions of No. 5.536A shall not apply
+9 that with respect to HAPS, the provisions of No. 5.536A shall not apply;

 10 that in order to ensure the protection of in-band SRS/EESS satellite services from the HAPS platform or from the HAPS ground station in the band 25.5-27.0 GHz, the PFD of a HAPS shall not exceed the threshold values below at the SRS/EESS earth stations.
 The EESS PFD threshold values shall be applied at earth stations which only support EESS operations.
-If the PFD threshold values below are exceeded, then HAPS shall coordinate in accordance with resolves 4, taking into account the parameters of the relevant systems.
+If the PFD threshold values below are exceeded, then HAPS shall coordinate in accordance with No. 9.18, taking into account the parameters of the relevant systems.

 SRS